 Colonel Pierre-Philippe de Denfert-Rochereau

 The Place d’Enfer (Hell's Place) was renamed Place Denfert-Rochereau in 1879.

 It pays tribute to Colonel Pierre Philippe Marie Aristide Denfert-Rochereau (1823-1878) who was Governor of Belfort when Napoleon III declared war to Prussia.

-The Territoire de Belfort or Porte d’Alsace, is a strategic natural depression as it links France to Germany.
+The Territoire de Belfort or Porte d’Alsace, is a strategic natural depression that links France to Germany.